Frank Wickson: Personal life

+Frank Wickson was the son of John and Eliza Wickson.
+John was a prominent member of the Toronto business community, who once owned a summer home that he called Forest Hill in Toronto.

 Frank Wickson married Annie Elizabeth Fisher.
 They had one son, Carl Jennings Wickson (February 1896 – November 21, 1960).
-Carl and his wife Frances had three children: John Wickson, William Fisher Wickson and Julia Wickson.
+Carl and his wife Frances had three children: John Alexander Wickson, William Fisher Wickson and Julia Wickson.

 Frank Wickson was a member of the executive committee of the Arts and Letters Club, a society for leading members of Toronto's artistic community, including the Group of Seven.
 He contributed articles to Lamps, the club's journal, on the state of architecture in Toronto.

 Wickson died at his home on Oriole Road in Toronto on December 22, 1936.
 His obituary in Lamps referred to him as "an architect of judgment and ability and a man of quaint and friendly humour."
 He is buried at Mount Pleasant Cemetery, Toronto.